Siro-ai/expo-siro/README.md

 	}
 }
 ```
-Additionally, you can add these values to your `info.plist` directly.
 4. Build the iOS app by running: `npx expo run:ios`

 ### Usage
 1. call `setup` and pass in your `enviornment`.
 Currently we support `staging` and `production`.

 2. Import the `SiroButton` and drop in within any view. `SiroButton` takes no props.
 It controls the Siro recording modal.
 The Siro Recording Modal gets embedded into the root view of your app automatically.

 ```